ejmichaud/Image_Scanner/README.md

-# Image_Scanner
+# Car-Counter
-A system for scanning images for objects using a multi-layer convolutional neural network.
+A computer vision system that counts cars as they pass through a video frame